Netflix employees and trans supporters hold a walkout at company Hollywood offices over Dave Chappelle's comedy special - ExBulletin

 GLAAD, the LGBTQ media advocacy organization, expressed concern over Chappelle’s comments in “The Closer” and rebutted Sarandos’ position in his memos to staff.

-GLAAD was founded 36 years ago because media portrayal has implications for LGBTQ people.
-Authentic media stories about LGBTQ lives have been cited as directly responsible for increasing public support for issues such as marriage equality, “GLAAD said in a statement to CNN last week.
+GLAAD was founded 36 years ago because media portrayal has consequences for LGBTQ people.
+Authentic media articles on LGBTQ lives have been cited as being directly responsible for increasing public support for issues such as marriage equality, “GLAAD said in a statement to CNN last week.
 “But film and television have also been filled with stereotypes and misinformation about us for decades, leading to real-world harm, especially for trans people and LGBTQ people of color.
 Ironically, the documentary Disclosure on Netflix demonstrates this quite clearly. “

 Comedian Hannah Gadsby also criticized Sarandos’ response, which referred to her own Netflix specials.